Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 The average hourly wind speed in Fort Lauderdale experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.4 months, from October 7 to May 20, with average wind speeds of more than 10.0 miles per hour.
-The windiest day of the year is March 14, with an average hourly wind speed of 12.4 miles per hour.
+The windiest month of the year in Fort Lauderdale is March, with an average hourly wind speed of 12.2 miles per hour.

 The calmer time of year lasts for 4.6 months, from May 20 to October 7.
-The calmest day of the year is August 9, with an average hourly wind speed of 7.7 miles per hour.
+The calmest month of the year in Fort Lauderdale is July, with an average hourly wind speed of 7.9 miles per hour.

 Average Wind Speed in Fort Lauderdale